How to Become a Nuclear Med Tech

 What Is a Nuclear Med Tech Salary?

-The typical salary for a nuclear medicine technologist in the U.S. is about $95,080 per year.
+The typical nuclear medicine tech salary in the U.S. is about $99,690 per year.
+In fact, this role ranks among the top-paying entry-level careers in healthcare.
 Your earnings can vary based on factors like your education, certifications, experience, and work setting.

 Your geographic location is another big factor determining your salary.
 Here are some top-paying states for nuclear medical technologists: